kfranqueiro/wcag3-astro/guidelines/terms/automated-evaluation.md

   - automatically tested
 ---

-Evaluation conducted using software tools, typically evaluating code-level features and applying heuristics for other tests.
+:term[Evaluation] conducted using software tools, typically evaluating code-level features and applying heuristics for other tests.

 Automated testing is contrasted with other types of testing that involve human judgement or experience. :term[Semi-automated evaluation] allows machines to guide humans